rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon", potentially short

+1. Cascading consequences.
+Change in schedule of courses that eliminates one of our primary teaching slots.
+So we start to move from 4x50 to 3x80.
+That's fine.
+But then they tell us that we need to offer a minimum nubmer of 8:00 a.m. classes and they don't offer 3x80 slots that start at 8:00 a.m.
+They don't count the 8:30 a.m.
+3x80 slots as meeting the "start at 8:00 a.m." goal.
+Putting together a workshop class is an incredibly time-consuming task.
+So what do we do? (a) Move to 3x110, which start at 8:00 a.m.?
+(That adds to faculty workload.)
+   (b) Convince them to create an 8:00-9:20 slot?
+(That's not so sensible;
+   8:30-9:50 is better for eveyrone involved.)  (c) Get them to do the reasonable thing, and treat 8:30 classes as meeting the goal?
+(It's CC.
+There's no evidence they would do something so reasonable, even though I think that was their original plan.)
+1. Followup on plastic pizza.
+Something to with Adrienne seeing instructions to remove plastic from fish sticks.
 1. Proscrastination or Overwork?
 (Reflection on Michelle's response to "Feeling fortunate."  " No- you definitely procrastinate along with being overworked.")
 1. My blue blazer.